Pinnata/pinnata-contracts-celo/README.md

 TL;DR. Here's what v1 will support:

 - Multi assets lending and borrowing (with huge leverage for stablecoin farming!)
-- More farming pools beyond just Uniswap (think Balancer, Curve, etc)
+- More farming pools beyond just Ubeswap (think Mobius, Curve, etc)
 - Can keep the farming assets and not just dumping
 - No more EOA only = more composability
 - You can bring your own LP tokens too = more flexibility